yasmeenzeena/yasmeenzeena.github.io/humangenome.md

 ### Gene Families
 Gene duplication and subsequent mutation of the duplicates can result in the formation of a "gene family."
-E.g. haemoglobin genes: genes for the alpha globular protein subunits sit on chromosome 16 and there are three types, coding for embryo, fetus and adult versions (so 3 duplicates were made and mutated.) genes for the beta globular protein subunits occur on chromosome
+E.g. *haemoglobin genes*: genes for the alpha globular protein subunits sit on chromosome 16 and there are three types, coding for embryo, fetus and adult versions (so 3 duplicates were made and mutated.) genes for the beta globular protein subunits occur on chromosome